 CHCS has been part of a “living laboratory” model of collaboration formalized in a partnership between UNCG and the Guilford County Government through the MetroLab Network.

 This partnership has been used to identify community issues (including eviction and homelessness) that can be solved through innovative research, development, and deployment.
 Recently our Healthy Homes work was featured on PBS and our Tenant Leadership Academy was on NPR.

 We have used Regrid in several versions since late 2015 - first in documenting the conditions of housing in a few specific neighborhoods using the "blexting" app, then in a remote assessment of nearly 16,000 parcels in High Point, NC, and more recently in projects using our own survey instruments and remote assessment in Greensboro (78,000 parcels), and Rocky Mount (3,500 parcels).

-These projects culminated in Market Segmentation Analysis of the various cities where we built models of housing markets using housing quality at the neighborhood level as a variable.
+These projects culminated in a Market Segmentation Analysis of the various cities where we built models of housing markets using housing quality at the neighborhood level as a variable.
 We have also matched housing quality data with health outcomes data from the local hospital system to examine the correlations between poor roof quality and asthma hospitalizations.

-Regrid one of our 'go-to' tools.
+Regrid is one of our 'go-to' tools.
 We have a robust GIS capacity at CHCS, yet Regrid is essential when we want a way to train a group of housing evaluators to document neighborhood conditions in a systematic fashion.
-We have also used the aggregated parcel data for quick queries on property holdings of slumlords, identification of government owned land, and even for our neighborhood canvassers to plan their routes.
+We have also used the aggregated parcel data for quick queries on property holdings of slumlords, identification of government-owned land, and even for our neighborhood canvassers to plan their routes.